albinlundin/DurianGenomeAnalysis/README.md

 I think my assembly is worse than the public available one, becuase of the vast number of contigs in the assembly as well as the many missassemblies.

 ### Structural and functional annotation
+#### RNA seq quality check and preprocessing using FastQC and Trimmomatic
+The quality of the two untrimmed RNA seq files were checked using FastQC by typing FastQC on the commandline and working through the FastQC gui.